Expanded from Kairos Prison Ministry. Used also in teaching and counseling.

 The “Slow-to-Believe” Son

 Driving home on Saturday, Liam thought more about his carelessness.
 Once home, he went to the shed, got the shovel, and headed for the pin oak tree……..By now we are thinking: If that boy digs up the rooster again, he’s really dense.
 But what a minute.
-How many times do we “dig up our roosters,” our unintentional and deliberate sins?
+How many times do we “dig up our roosters,” our unintentional and deliberate sins, that the Lord has already pardoned?

 Some Key Scriptures

 The rooster story reminds us about total forgiveness in Christ and about what God does for us and what He wants from us.
-Some of us are still carrying around the guilt of our past sins against our Heavenly Father and others and holding grudges for others’ wrongs against us.
-The good news is: Jesus bore our sins in His body on the cross, so that we might die to sins and live for righteousness; by Jesus’ wounds we have been healed.
+Some of us are still carrying around the guilt of our past sins against our Heavenly Father and others.
+And still holding grudges for others’ wrongs against us.
+The good news is: Jesus bore our sins in His body on the cross, so that we might die to sins and live for righteousness.
+By Jesus’ wounds we have been healed.
 For we were like sheep going astray, but now we have returned to Christ, the Shepherd and Overseer of our souls.2

 God takes our sins, past, present, and future, and dumps them in the sea and puts up a sign that says “No Fishing Allowed.”
-(Corrie ten Boom)
+(Corrie ten Boom)3

 We must not keep digging up our own sins or other people’s sins.
-If we confess our sins, God is faithful and just and will forgive us our sins and purify us from all unrighteousness.3 Let us ask for and receive Christ’s forgiveness by trusting in Him and then get on with serving Him gratefully for the rest of our lives.
+If we confess our sins, God is faithful and just and will forgive us and purify us from all unrighteousness.4 Let us ask for and receive Christ’s forgiveness by trusting in Him and then get on with serving Him gratefully for the rest of our lives.
 Jesus says: I do not condemn you.
-Go now and leave your life of sin.4
+Go now and leave your life of sin.5